Susanna Reid: Awards

 In March 2014, the Television and Radio Industries Club named Reid Newsreader of the Year at its annual awards, the week after it was announced she would join ITV.
-In 2015, she again won the same award.
+In 2015, she won the same award.

 In 2015, she also received an honorary fellowship from her alma mater, Cardiff University.

 In February 2024, Reid won Network Presenter of the Year at the Royal Television Society Television Journalism Awards 2024.

 Personal life

 Reid separated from partner, former sports correspondent Dominic Cotton in February 2014 after 16 years together.
 The couple have three sons, born in 2002, 2004, and 2005.
-Reid lives in Balham, South London.
+Reid lives in Balham, south London.
 She is a supporter of Crystal Palace, visiting the club's Selhurst Park ground with her dance partner while taking part in Strictly Come Dancing, in 2013.
 In 2015, she said she suffers "very mild tinnitus".
 In November 2018, Reid revealed that she was in a relationship with Crystal Palace chairman Steve Parish.
-However it was announced in April 2019 that the relationship had ended.
+However, it was announced in April 2019 that the relationship had ended.

 Reid is a pescetarian, something she used to discuss occasionally with chef James Martin when commenting on the dishes on Saturday Kitchen.